-Chapter 7.
-Database Modeling with IBM DB2 for z/OS
+Chapter 6.
+Database modeling with IBM Db2 for z/OS

-IBM SPSS Modeler and IBM DB2 for z/OS
+IBM SPSS Modeler and IBM Db2 for z/OS

-SPSS Modeler supports integration with DB2 for z/OS, which provides the ability to run advanced analytics on DB2 for z/OS servers.
+SPSS Modeler supports integration with Db2 for z/OS, which provides the ability to run advanced analytics on Db2 for z/OS servers.
 You can access these features through the SPSS Modeler graphical user interface and workflow-oriented development environment.
-This way, you can run the data mining algorithms directly in the DB2 for z/OS environment leveraging IBM DB2 Analytics Accelerator.
+This way, you can run the data mining algorithms directly in the Db2 for z/OS environment leveraging IBM Db2 Analytics Accelerator.

-SPSS Modeler supports integration of the following algorithms from DB2 for z/OS.
+SPSS Modeler supports integration of the following algorithms from Db2 for z/OS.

-- · Decision Trees
+- Decision Trees

 - K-Means

-- · Naive Bayes
+- Naive Bayes

 - Regression Tree

 - TwoStep

-Requirements for Integration with IBM DB2 for z/OS
+Requirements for integration with IBM Db2 for z/OS

-The following conditions are prerequisites for conducting in-database modeling by using $DB2^{\text{@}}$ for $z/OS^{\text{@}}$ and IBM DB2 Analytics Accelerator for z/OS.
+The following conditions are prerequisites for conducting in-database modeling by using $Db2^{\text{(B)}}$ for $z/OS^{\text{(B)}}$ and IBM Db2 Analytics Accelerator for z/OS.
 To ensure that these conditions are met, you might need to consult with your database administrator.
+For detailed requirements, including supported versions, see the Software Product Compatibility Reports.

-- IBM SPSS Modeler running in local mode or against an SPSS Modeler Server installation on Windows or UNIX - DB2 for z/OS Version 10 or later together with DB2 Analytics Accelerator for z/OS Version 5 - IBM SPSS Data Access Pack V7.1 - On the server running SPSS Modeler Server, one of the following systems: - IBM DB2 Data Server Driver for ODBC and CLI - Any version of DB2 for Linux, UNIX, and Windows with an ODBC data source that is configured for DB2 for z/OS - License for DB2 Connect[TM] for System z[®] - · SQL generation and optimization enabled in SPSS Modeler - IBM SPSS Modeler Scoring Adapter for zEnterprise® V17.0 - DB2 z/OS in-database mining requires accelerator-only tables and INZA support; IDAA INZA was introduced in IDAA 5.1.
-This means that the DB2 z/OS in-database mining nodes will not work with previous versions of IDAA.
+- IBM SPSS Modeler running in local mode or against an SPSS Modeler Server installation on Windows or UNIX - Db2 for z/OS together with Db2 Analytics Accelerator for z/OS - IBM SPSS Data Access Pack - On the server running SPSS Modeler Server, one of the following systems: - IBM Db2 Data Server Driver for ODBC and CLI - Any version of Db2 for Linux, UNIX, and Windows with an ODBC data source that is configured for Db2 for z/OS - License for Db2 Connect for System z® - SQL generation and optimization enabled in SPSS Modeler - Db2 z/OS in-database mining requires either accelerator-only tables (AOT) or accelerated tables, and INZA support.
+IDAA INZA was introduced in IDAA 5.1.
+This means that the Db2 z/OS in-database mining nodes will not work with previous versions of IDAA.